The Periodontists Logo Colour final

 Reducing pocket depth and eliminating existing bacteria are important to prevent damage caused by the progression of periodontal disease and to maintain a healthy smile.

-Deeper pockets are more difficult for you and your dental care professional to clean, so it’s important for you to reduce them.
-Reduced pockets and a combination of daily oral hygiene – and professional maintenance care increase your chances of keeping your natural teeth — and decrease your chances of serious health problems (see main brochure) associated with periodontal disease.
+Deeper pockets are more difficult for you and your dental care professional to clean, so it’s important to reduce them.
+Reduced pockets, along with a combination of daily oral hygiene and professional maintenance care, increase your chances of keeping your natural teeth and decrease your chances of serious health problems (see main brochure) associated with periodontal disease.

 Related Services